Telyu/Unity3D-Training/README.md

-# Unity-Photon-Multiplayer-Sample
-This is Playable Multiplayer sample for Unity Engine

-I hope u like it, code n play :D
+I like this new kinda stuff